-To determine for 2016 whether an achievement award is a "qualified plan award" under the de-CAUTION duction rules described in Pub.
-535, treat any employee who received more than \$120,000 in pay for 2015 as a highly compensated employee.
+To determine for 2017 whether an achievement award is a "qualified plan award" under the de-CAUTION duction rules described in Pub.
+535, treat any employee who received more than \$120,000 in pay for 2016

 If the cost of awards given to an employee is more than your allowable deduction, include in the employee's wages the larger of the following amounts.